bit-phile/bit-phile.github.io/content/tech/docker/docker-compose-todo-app.md

   todo-app:
 ```

 So, this would create two replicas of the service `todo-backend`.
-The routing of which container should the request be sent would be taken care of by the docker itself.
+The routing of which container the request should be sent to would be taken care of by the docker itself.

 ### Restart policy

 If the container dies unexpectedly, docker compose can restart the container.
-Docker compose provide restart policy for the same that we can defined in docker compose file.
+Docker compose provides a restart policy for the same that we can define in docker compose file.

 ```yml
 version: '3.7'
 name: todo-app